openshift/runbooks/alerts/network-observability-operator/NetObservLokiError.md

 - Incomplete network traffic data in the Network Observability Console
 - Gaps in historical network flow records
-- Missing network metrics in Prometheus
-- Inability to investigate past network events
+- Inability to investigate past network flows

 **Note:** This is an operational alert that monitors the health of Network Observability's storage integration, not the health of cluster network